mpjuers/showcontext/README.md

 # What it is:

-showcontext.vim opens a location list in the current window that shows the last line with less than or equal indentation to the current line.
+showcontext.vim opens a scratch buffer in the current window that shows the last line with less than or equal indentation to the current line.
 This allows you to see where you are in a file without scrolling back up.